-According to the analysis, the impact of the zone change and development of the subject property has virtually no effect on the intersection of Highway 213/Beavercreek Road.
-The predicted increase in traffic volumes from potential development of the 92 acres is only 15 trips during the AM peak hour and 21 trips during the PM peak hour.
-These volume changes are insignificant in comparison to the current volumes - over 4500 during the AM peak hour and over 6000 during the PM peak hour.
-The calculated v/c for the 2035 background condition and the 2035 total traffic condition with the annexation and development is the same using the standard level of precision of calculating the v/c to two decimal points, which is the customary approach.
-The city's Guidelines for Transportation Impact Analyses specify a threshold value of 20 peak hour trips to trigger analysis of an intersection.
-Since this value is exceeded during the PM peak hour, it is appropriate for the applicant to share in the cost of a project to improve the intersection's performance.
+According to Addendum #1, the impact of the zone change and development of the subject property has virtually no effect on the intersection of Highway 213/Beavercreek Road.
+The predicted increase in traffic volumes from potential development of the 92 acres is only 21 trips during the AM peak hour and 27 trips during the PM peak hour.
+The calculated v/c is 1.01 during the AM peak hour with or without the annexation and development.
+The calculated v/c is 1.06 during the PM peak hour with or without the annexation and development.
 A project to improve the operation of this intersection was identified in the 2017 Highway 213 Corridor Alternative Mobility Targets study.
 The project cost was estimated to be \$1.5 million.
 Inclusion of this project in the TSP is anticipated with an amendment planned for 2018.